ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ![picture](pictures/Time_Period_Types_M_03_07.png)

-### Examples for calculating Number of Periods in Transaction lines
+### Examples for calculating Number of Periods in Receive transaction lines

+The following examples show how the Number of Periods field is calculcated in the receive transaction lines.

+Keep in mind that the hours for handing over and receiving the rental asset are taken into account.

 #### Full Days